prewired/prewired.github.io/_pages/child-protection-policy.md

 ---
-layout: single
+layout: single-meta
-title: 'Prewired Child Protection Policy'
+title: "Prewired Child Protection Policy"
-date: '24 April 2019'
+last_modified_at: '24 April 2019'
+version: 2.2
+meta: 'We are indebted to the <a href="https://www.nspcc.org.uk">NSPCC</a> for their <a href="https://learning.nspcc.org.uk/media/1601/safeguarding-policy-statement-example.pdf">example safeguarding policy</a>, which we have used as a basis for this policy statement.'
 permalink: /child-protection-policy/
 ---
 {% include toc %}